mem48/geocompr/main.md

 Inspired by the **bookdown** [R package](https://github.com/rstudio/bookdown) we are developing this book in the open.
 We decided to make the book open source to encourage contributions, ensure reproducibility and provide access to the material as it evolves.

-The latest version is hosted [robinlovelace.net/geocompr](http://robinlovelace.net/geocompr).
+The latest version is hosted at [robinlovelace.net/geocompr](http://robinlovelace.net/geocompr).
 This website is kept up-to-date thanks to Travis, a continuous integration (CI) service which automatically updates the book and reports bugs via after every update, as illustrated in the 'build status' badge below:

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)